 The task of adding a new node to the existing structure consists of two actions: Finding the features describing the node itself and finding a sequence of its predecessors.
 Given the fact that the existing structure must not be changed in the process, it means evaluating all nodes in the existing graphs and deciding which of them should be direct predecessors of the node appended to the structure.
 In other words, the framework is finding a missing links between the nodes in that are already in the structure and the new node.
 To the best of our knowledge there is no Tensorflow 2 compatible library with implementation of DAG Recurrent Neural Network and its extensions.
 In this thesis we created set of modules capable of processing arbitrary data in structured as DAG which are compatible with Tensorflow 2 framework and its GPU acceleration.
-All models designed in this thesis is free software.
+All models designed in this thesis are free software and as such available for the community.